UB Support Forum: http://forums.pocketplane.net/index.php?board=19.0

 If you have previously installed this mod, you must uninstall it before installing the new version.
 To install, simply extract the contents of the mod into your BG2 folder.
 If properly extracted, you should have a "ub" folder, "setup-ub.tp2", "setup-ub", and "setup-ub.command" in your BG2 folder.
 To install, simply double-click "setup-ub.command" and follow the instructions on screen.

 Though this mod is made using the WeiDU standard, and *should* be compatible with all other WeiDU-based mods, there is always the possibility for conflicts.
-We suggest you install this mod AFTER the official patches, Baldurdash, and TeamBG mods.
-If you encounter any problems installing the mod, please send the file SETUP-UB.DEBUG to email@example.com.
+We suggest you install this mod AFTER the official patches and BG2 Fixpack.
+If you encounter any problems installing the mod, please post the file SETUP-UB.DEBUG and Weidu.log on the Pocket Plane forums.

 Uninstalling is simple.
 Double-click the setup-ub.exe file and enter the